freedomofpress/securedrop/docs/network_firewall.rst

 If your firewall has 3 NICs, we will refer to them as WAN, LAN, and OPT1.
 WAN is used to connect to the external network.
-LAN and OPT1 are used for the Application and *Monitor Server*s, respectively.
+LAN and OPT1 are used for the *Application* and *Monitor Servers*, respectively.
 Putting them on separate interfaces allows us to use the network firewall to filter and monitor the traffic *between* them.